-The SPRINT® Peripheral Nerve Stimulation (PNS) System is indicated for up to 60 days in the back and/or extremities for:
+The SPRINT Peripheral Nerve Stimulation (PNS) System is indicated for up to 60 days for:

 The Sprint PNS System is not intended to be placed in the region innervated by the cranial and facial nerves.

 Use of the SPRINT® PNS System is contraindicated for:

-The most common device-related adverse events reported in clinical studies was skin irritation (which may include inflammation, mild blistering, and/or erythema).
+The most common device-related adverse event reported in clinical studies was skin irritation (which may include inflammation, mild blistering, and/or erythema).
 Other less-reported events included itching at the electrode exit site, granuloma, pain after electrode placement, and infection.
-The majority of the device-related adverse events were resolved with little to no intervention within a few days, and none were classified as serious.
+The majority of the device-related adverse events in sponsored clinical studies were resolved with little to no intervention within a few days, and none were classified as serious.

 MRI safety information